Aloyse Jacoby

-Aloys(e) Jacoby (1895, Echternach - 1965) was a Luxembourgish Colonel who served during World War Two.
+Aloys(e) Jacoby (1895–1965) was a Luxembourgish Colonel who served during World War Two.

 Early life and pre-Second World War

 Aloyse Jacoby's parents are unknown, he was born sometime in 1895, according to his records from Dachau, apparently February 9 of that year and in Echternach the claim of location is also supported by the Forced Conscript Federation's records (Note: The Forced Conscript Federation (French: Fédération des Enrôlés de force (FEDDEF)) are a Luxembourgish research group dedicated to documenting German forced conscription in Luxembourg during World War Two.).

 Records list an "Aloys Jacoby" as being a part of the "Voluntary Corps" as a Lieutenant no later that 1917 (Note: It is unclear if this is the same Aloys as the Luxembourgish Colonel).